lukewhitehouse/groot/readme.md

 ## Credits

-Groot has been produced primarily by Luke Whitehouse, however, special thanks have to be given to the following:
+With any project, theres always special thanks and recognition to be given:
 - [Griddle](https://github.com/necolas/griddle): The inspriation for Groot.
 - [Mixd](http://mixd.co.uk): Who introduced me to Griddle in the first place.
 If – like us – you work with WordPress then you may be interested in our Open Source project called [wp-deploy](https://github.com/Mixd/wp-deploy); a capistrano-powered deployment tool for WordPress.